f5devcentral/f5-agility-labs-Next/docs/class1/module4/lab2.rst

   :align: center
   :scale: 100%

 the next screen will present an Application Migration summary.
-Here you can review the applications that you wish to move forward with, or you can remove an application from the migration, this doesn't delete the application, it is still in the UCS and you can go back later and add it again.
-If you forgot an application you can click the **Add** button, to go back to the remaining applications and add other apps if you wish.
-Once you are satisfied with the summary of applications click **Next**.
+Here you can review the applications that you wish to move forward with, or you can remove an application from the migration.
+This doesn't delete the application, it is still in the UCS and you can go back later and add it again.
+If you forgot an application, you can click the **Add** button to go back to the remaining applications and add other apps if you wish.
+Once you are satisfied with the summary of applications, click **Next**.

 .. image:: ./images/app-migration-summary.png
   :align: center
   :scale: 100%

 The next phase is the **Pre Deployment**, here you can **Import** shared configration objects associated with the application into Central Manager.
 Examples of shared objects would be iRules, WAF policies, Certificates etc...
-These objects are treated differently than the rest of the configuration because they are managed centrally and not specific to any one device.
-As an example, in BIG-IP iRules are managed on a device-by-device basis, there is no central iRule management.
+These objects are treated differently than the rest of the configuration because they are managed centrally and not specific to any one device, or in the case of certificates Central Manager is managing those centrally.
+As an example, in traditional BIG-IP management, iRules are managed on a device-by-device basis, there is no central iRule management.
 Central Manager addresses this issue and allows iRules to be imported and treated as shared objects, meaning they can be shared and deployed to more than one device.
 Central Manager manages the entire iRule lifecycle including deployment and versioning.
 This is huge improvement over traditional BIG-IP iRule management.
 Other shared objects such as WAF policies enjoy similar benefits of centralized mangement, versioning, and full lifecycle management.

 .. image:: ./images/pre-deployment.png
   :align: center
   :scale: 100%

-To understand what the shared object is, click on number under the **Shared Objects column.
+To understand what the shared object is, click on number under the **Shared Objects** column.
 A flyout window will appear with more information about that shared object.

 .. image:: ./images/import-details.png
   :align: center